omrivardi/investing-assignment/README.md

 docker-compose up
 ```

-The app will be accessable ar <http://localhost:4000>
+The app will be accessable at <http://localhost:4000>